strogonoff/shopify-linesheet-utils/README.rst

    where the arguments are:
    input file, output file, wholesale discount factor, and product image path.
+   Product image path must be an existing directory.

 3. In the InDesign project, open Data Merge panel and select ``linesheetdata.csv`` as data source.